 The grand jury did not indict any of the three officers involved in the botched narcotics raid on charges connected with her death.
 One officer faces charges for firing into an adjacent occupied apartment.

-Taylor’s death set off outrage across the country and calls to arrest the officers.
+The killing set off outrage across the country and calls to arrest the officers.
 Her story gained wider attention during nationwide demonstrations that followed the late May killing of George Floyd at the hands of Minneapolis police.
 Protesters took to the streets again after no one was charged in her death.

 “The grand jury’s decision to not indict Sgt.
 Mattingly or Det.
 Cosgrove shows that the system worked and that grand jurors recognized and respected the facts of the case,” Mattingly’s attorney Kent J. Wicker said in a statement last week.
 “The death of Breonna Taylor is a tragedy.
 But these officers did not act in a reckless or unprofessional manner.
 They did their duty, performed their roles as law enforcement officers and, above all, did not break the law.”

 A spokesman for Wicker said Friday the attorney had no comment on the recordings.